bjoydeep/causal-analytics/README.md

 The goal is to make problem debugging in any domain simpler than what it is today.

+## Introduction

+When we explain a complex concept in white board, we draw some circles and arrows joining them.
+That in effect is a DAG (direct acyclic graph) - assuming there are no closed cycles.
+That is quintessence way to express domain knowledge.
+We can take a DAG and:

+1. store it as a __Knowledge Graph__ in a Graph DB with some kind of data
+1. convert it to a __Bayesian Network__ by adding the Conditional Probability Distribution (CPD) to it
+1. convert it to a __Causal model__ (Bayesian Network or a DAG with a little more rigor if needed) with some structural equation

+Each of the above options take domain knowledge and helps answer some questions about it.

+The [introductory notebook](introduction.ipynb) ties these together.

 ### Naming Convention followed in Causal literature

 - v variables - are the treatments.
 They can be binary or continuous.
 In the case of continuous abs(beta) defines thier magnitude;